bmp-43/INSPECTOR-CLI/README.md

 # Inspector

-Inspector is a modular cybersecurity toolkit aimed at making common security assessment tasks easier to perform and extend.
-It currently features a multi-threaded port scanner, a subdomain enumerator, a path enumerator, a banner grabber, a **Malware Analyser** (formerly Hash Identifier) that uses the VirusTotal API for scanning, and now DNS/WHOIS lookup.
+Inspector is a beginner-friendly cybersecurity toolkit designed to make common security assessment tasks simple, educational, and accessible.
+Its modular design helps newcomers understand the basics of cybersecurity, networking, and reconnaissance before moving on to more advanced tools.
+Inspector emphasizes clarity, ease of use, and practical learning, making it an ideal starting point for anyone new to the field.

 ## Version

-**Current version:** 0.4.0 BETA
+**Current version:** 0.4.1 BETA

 ## Features